Efficient Random Sampling -- Parallel, Vectorized, Cache-Efficient, and Online: Generalizations

-We address this situation by arranging the processors into a binomial tree \cite{SulBas77}.
-Let the processors be numbered $0..p-1$ now.
-If the binary representation of the processor number $i$ ($\ceil{\log p}$ bits) contains $k$ trailing zeroes, it is connected with processors $i+2^j$ for $j\in 0..k-1$ if $i+2^j<p$.
-The connections for each value of $j$ form one level of a binary tree (see also Figure~\ref{fig:uneven}).
-At level $j\in 0..\ceil{\log p}$ we get (maximal) subtrees spanning processors $2^ja..\min(2^ja+2^j-1,p-1)$ for $a=0..p/2^j-1$.
+We address this situation by arranging the PEs into a binomial tree \citep{SulBas77}.
+Let the PEs be numbered $0..p-1$ now to facilitate binary arithmetic.
+If the binary representation of the PE number $i$ ($\ceil{\log p}$ bits) contains $k$ trailing zeroes, it is connected with PEs $i+2^j$ for $j\in 0..k-1$ if $i+2^j<p$.
+The connections for each value of $j$ form one level of a binary tree, as shown in the example in Figure~\ref{fig:uneven}.
+At level $j\in 0..\ceil{\log p}$ we get (maximal) subtrees spanning PEs $2^ja..\min(2^ja+2^j-1,p-1)$ for $a=0..p/2^j-1$.
 In an upward pass, iterating from $j=0$ upwards, we compute the sum of the $L$-values in each of these subtrees.
 For an inner node let $L_{\ell}$ and $L_r$ denote the partial sums for its left and right subtrees, respectively.

 Now the number of samples in each subtree is computed in a top down fashion.
 The root knows that it has to generate $n'=n$ samples.
-Other nodes receive their $n'$ value from above.
-An inner node uses a hypergeometric distribution with parameters $n$, $L_{\ell}$, and $L_{\ell}+L_r$ to split its $n'$ samples into $n'=n_{\ell}+n_r$.
+Other nodes receive their $n'$ value from their parent.
+An inner node uses a hypergeometric distribution with parameters~$n$, $L_{\ell}$, and $L_{\ell}+L_r$ to split its $n'$ samples into $n'=n_{\ell}+n_r$.
 Then $n_{\ell}$ is used for the next smaller subtree locally, while $n_r$ is passed to the right child as the number of samples to be generated there.
-To generate independent random values everywhere, the subtree representing processors $a..b$ can use this range as an input for the hash function $h$ from Algorithm~P.
+To generate independent random values everywhere, the subtree representing PEs $a..b$ can use this range as an input for the hash function~$h$ from Algorithm~P.